Cardiff Open Days

 Student accommodation in Cardiff

-While you’re exploring virtual open days in Cardiff universities, why not take a look at Collegiate’s student accommodation in Cardiff too?
-You can take a virtual tour of Collegiate Eclipse or The Neighbourhood, both in great locations for Cardiff’s universities and the lush city.
+While you’re exploring open days in Cardiff universities, why not take a look at Collegiate’s student accommodation in Cardiff too?
+You can take a tour of Collegiate Eclipse or The Neighbourhood, both in great locations for Cardiff’s universities and the lush city.